ENG287H1S, Spring 2013

 Marshall McLuhan's The Medium is the Massage (Gingko) is available from the University of Toronto Bookstore.
 Sword and Sworcery is available in an iPhone/iPod Touch/iPad version from the iTunes Store; in a Windows & Mac version via Steam (the Mac version is also available from the Mac App Store); and in an Android version from Google Play.

-Any edition of Virginia Woolf's To the Lighthouse is acceptable, including the free online version linked from the syllabus.
+Any edition of James Joyce's short story "The Dead" is acceptable, including the free edition linked from the syllabus below.

 There is a very nice print version of Dash Shaw's BodyWorld.
 You are not required to read BodyWorld in this form, but you may wish to.
 (Many past students have complained about the online version and praised the print version.
 Since this course is partly about the differences between digital and print, you may wish to try both.)
 The Beguiling on Markham and Bloor generally have BodyWorld in stock.